City-of-Helsinki/drupal-hdbt/README.md

 ## ESLint

-We are using the airbnb-base which will be changed to full airbnb when there is react stuff.
+We are using the airbnb.
 The current eslint config is the bare minimum that should pass always everywhere.
 Extend as necessary.

 ### Why is it so hard?
  - the eslint rules might be used from root (or beyond root) due to husky being funny